lolitemaultes/m3u8me/README.md

 **🚀 Release Timeline**

-A full release is coming soon.
-Keep an eye out for updates!
+Release 1.1 is now out.
+Keep an eye out for more future updates!

 ---